shakilhasan/sabil/README.md

-# Welcome to the Sabil Project By MERN-STACK
+# Welcome to the Sabil Project
-### This is a full-functional (Work in progress now)  ecommerce web application that is developed by using MERN (MongoDB, Express.js, React.js, and Node.js).
+#### This is a full-functional (Work in progress now)  ecommerce web application that is developed by using MERN (MongoDB, Express.js, React.js, and Node.js).

+## Features:
-In this repository I will keep adding the best practices we should follow in a MERN project.
+1. In this repository I will keep adding the best practices we should follow in a MERN project.
+Also for better UX I am using MUI for the UI.
+2. It can be run in two ways.
+One is using Docker, another way is to run manually.
+3. Dynamically control the access of any component or API for any user or role via the admin control panel.
+4. I will keep adding the best practices we should follow in a MERN project.
 Also for better UX I am using MUI for the UI.

 Below are the sample of a product-shop and list page: